fmarcantoni/squarePush-software-engineering/README.md

-# Getting Started with Create React App
+# SquarePush NinjaSe - Software Engineering

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Getting Started with Create React App: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## What to do the first time